Homemade Cat Food – 3 DIY Recipes That Are Healthy for Cats!

 - soybeans

-- Magnesium aids in many factors of the cat's body, such as cell production and hormones.
-Magnesium deficiency in your cat could cause a severe issue.
+- Magnesium supports many processes in the cat’s body, including cell production and hormone function.
+Therefore, magnesium deficiency in your cat could cause a severe issue.

-- Potassium is necessary for the heart functioning of the cat's heart and nerves.
+- Potassium is essential for the function of the cat’s heart and nerves.
 Your cat can consume potassium in:

 - salmon